Rocco-Gossmann/GoWas/Documentation/Scenes.md

 # Scenes

 A scene is a `struct{}` you define yourself.
-It hooks into the [engines Lifecycle](./EngineLifecycle.md) to manipulate and change it in various ways.
+It hooks into the [Engines Lifecycle](./EngineLifecycle.md) to manipulate and change it in various ways.

 ```go